jhrcook/statistical-rethinking/ch10_counting-and-classification.md

 ![](ch10_counting-and-classification_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-  - the posterior is not Guassian
+  - the posterior is not Gaussian
       - e.g. the distribution for `a[2]`
           - the values are all positive, indicating a left-hand bias